pbslavin/JavaTrainingProj0/readme.md

-In addition to CRUDL operations, with standard RESTful routes, it is also possible to GET all Compositions belonging to a Composer by id, or to GET a single User by username (which has a uniqueness constraint in the database).
-Each of these methods interpolates an additional route segment (`composer` or `username`) between the primary resource's path segment and the composer id or case-sensitive username (`/compositions/composer/4` or `/users/username/PSlavin`).
+In addition to CRUDL operations, with standard RESTful routes, it is also possible to GET all Compositions belonging to a Composer by id, or to GET a single User by username (which must be unique).
+The form of these routes is as follows: `/composer/4/compositions` and `/users/username/PSlavin`).